RahafJ96/reading-notes/201/class02.md

 element is the root element of an HTML page
 - The lang attribute defines the language of the document
 - The element contains meta information about the document
 - The <title> element specifies a title for the document element contains the visible page content

 ## HTML Extra Markup
-What is an HTML Element?
+- What is an HTML Element?
 An HTML element is defined by a start tag, some content, and an end tag:

+### The main elements to access web:
+- Web Browser
+- Web server
+- Screeen Reader

+### What is CSS?
+CSS stands for Cascading Style Sheets
+CSS describes how HTML elements are to be displayed on screen, paper, or in other media CSS saves a lot of work.
+It can control the layout of multiple web pages all at once External stylesheets are stored in CSS files

+### How the web works:
+When you visit a website, the web server hosting that site could be anywhere in the world.
+In order for you to find the location of the web server, your browser will first connect to a Domain Name System (DNS) server.

 - ### Some Important Tag Elements:
   - The `<html>` element is the root element of an HTML page.